 ARRANGING A CUPCAKE BOUQUET

 Cupcake bouquets are so simple and look way more intimidating than they really are.
-They’re a wonderful addition to any bridal or baby shower, Mother’s Day, brunch, wedding, or any event this season!!
-Assuming everyone loves flowers… and cupcakes… and a lot of buttercream. 😉
+They’re a wonderful addition to any bridal or baby shower, part of your Mother’s Day recipes, brunch, wedding, or any event this season!!
+Assuming everyone loves flowers… and cupcakes… and a lot of buttercream. 😉Print

 - 1 and 1/2 cups (3 sticks; 345g) unsalted butter, softened to room temperature